Aaniket09/STIGS-Implementation-Automation/README.md

 The **Security Technical Implementation Guides (STIGs)**, published by the Defense Information Systems Agency (DISA), represent the configuration standards for United States Department of Defense (DoD) Information Assurance (IA) and IA-enabled devices/systems.

 ### Why is it Important?
 Adhering to STIGs is crucial for hardening systems against cyber threats.
-These guidelines provide technical specifications to lock down software and operating systems, minimizing the attack surface.
+These guidelines provide technical specifications to secure software and operating systems, thereby minimizing the attack surface.

 ### Impact of Non-Compliance
 - **Security Risks:** Systems are left vulnerable to known exploits, credential dumping, and lateral movement attacks.